alisadiq91/financeTracker/README.md

 4. Each nav link has an icon from font awesome and changes colour to grey when hovering.

-5. A search bar is available for the user to be able to search the website for a particular recipe, this searches the MongoDB database for text in the recipe name and recipe description.

 ## Features to implement:

 1. My initial idea was to have a login/register feature in the header.
 I decided against it for design purposes.

+2. I originally had a search bar to the right on the navbar, however I decided to remove it as I already had a search function on the recipe and recipe filter pages.

 # **Footer**